xirixiz/dsmr-reader-docker/README.md

 Also it starts a postgres container for the application to store it's data.

+You should first add the user you run Docker with on your host file system to the dialout group: sudo usermod -aG dialout $(whoami)

 After starting the containers with docker-compose, the dashboard is reachable at
 HTTP: http://\<hostname>:8888